cpjolicoeur/parsehtml/README.markdown

 # ParseHTML

 ParseHTML is an HTML parser which works with Ruby 1.8 and above.
-ParseHTML will even try to handle invalid HTML to some degree
+ParseHTML will even try to handle invalid HTML to some degree.

 ## Requirements